reekystive/simple-web-demos/packages-scripts/sync-ts-project-refs/example-configs/README.md

 ### `stspr.package.yaml`

-Package-level configuration that controls how the entire package is processed by the STSPR tool.
+Package-level configuration that controls how the entire package is processed by the stspr tool.

 **Location**: Place in the package root directory (same level as `package.json`)